Organization of the paper and style of presentation

 Promotion of your Article

 IOS Press will seek to promote your article via this website, content platform, social media (follow the EPL Twitter here and tag us if you tweet about your work) and through the journal's newsletter.
 Be sure to sign up to the mailing (via this link) so you can forward it on to your colleagues and spread the news of your article.
 The marketing team at IOS Press will be in contact with you to once your article is published in regard to promotional matters.
 If you wish to answer some questions for a Q&A to be published on our blog, please get in touch by email.
 Would you like some other pointers on how to help your research achieve a wider reach and greater impact?
-Please consult our Promotional Toolkit for Authors for tips.
+Please visit the IOS Press website section Promote Your Article consult and also consult our Promotional Toolkit for Authors (PDF) for tips.